SocAIty/FastTaskAPI/README.md

 - [x] stabilize runpod deployment
 - [x] streaming support
 - [x] add async functionality for fastapi
-- [x] support other job-quing systems like celery
+- [x] support other job-queuing systems like celery

 ## Note: THE PACKAGE IS STILL IN DEVELOPMENT!